Application deadline: February 17, 2023

 A: YASC is the international missionary program of The Episcopal Church and all of the placements are outside of the United States.
 YASC volunteers are sent out on their own to be part of and work alongside local communities around the Anglican Communion.
 The Episcopal Service Corps is a network of intentional communities located in Episcopal dioceses across the United States.
 For more information about the Episcopal Service Corps, please visit their website at episcopalservicecorps.org.

 Q: How many Young Adult Service Corps volunteers are there each year?

 A: The number of young adults who serve with YASC varies from year to year but the program can accommodate approximately 22 people each year.

 Q: What do I get out of the Young Adult Service Corps?

 A: You get a unique opportunity to be in relationship with people from a different culture in a different part of God’s world.
 Many young adults use their year of service as part of the discernment process for continued lay and ordained ministry in the church.
 YASC also provides a foundation for ongoing work in development-related fields, opportunities to learn or improve language skills, and a way to connect with the church in a different way.

 Q: When are applications due?

-A: Applications are due in early/mid-January of each year.
+A: Applications are typically due in late January/February of each year.

 Q: What does the application/discernment process include?